2804417 miller-eliot items 1 date desc title

 Hochachka, W. M., H. Alonso, C. Gutiérrez-Expósito, E. Miller, and A. Johnston (2021).
 Regional variation in the impacts of the COVID-19 pandemic on the quantity and quality of data collected by the project eBird.
 Biological Conservation 254:108974.

-Johnston, A., W. M. Hochachka, M. E. Strimas-Mackey, V. Ruiz-Gutiérrez, O. J. Robinson, E. Miller, T. Auer, S. Kelling, and D. Fink (2021).
-[In Press] Analytical guidelines to increase the value of eBird data to estimate species occurrence.
-Diversity and Distributions.
+Johnston, A., W. M. Hochachka, M. E. Strimas-Mackey, V. Ruiz Gutierrez, O. J. Robinson, E. T. Miller, T. Auer, S. T. Kelling, and D. Fink (2021).
+Analytical guidelines to increase the value of community science data: An example using eBird data to estimate species distributions.
+Diversity and Distributions 27:1265–1277.

 Rabinowicz, S., N. García, T. Herwood, A. Lazar, B. Hein, E. Miller, and L. Campagna (2020).
 An avian dominance hierarchy at a supplemental water source in the Patagonian steppe.
 PLOS ONE 15:e0244299.